katiejohnson/Labs_Relay/readme.md

 **This must be included to be considered for the bounty prize.**

 ### Step 6
-Create a pull request with your team's folder submission.
+Create a pull request with your team's folder submission to be merged into Master.
 Submit it to the repo.

 ### Step 7